-Mill Valley – Sausalito Path (The Multi-Use Path)
+Mill Valley – Sausalito Bike Path (The Multi-Use Path)

-To reach the main section of the Sausalito path from the Mill Valley side, go to the corner of Blithedale Ave. and Lomita Drive, a short block from the intersection of Blithedale and Camino Alto (see map below).
+To reach the main section of the Mill Valley – Sausalito Bike Path from the Mill Valley side, go to the corner of Blithedale Ave. and Lomita Drive, a short block from the intersection of Blithedale and Camino Alto (see map below).
 You’ll see the north end of the path directly opposite the entrance to Lomita and stretching southward from there..

-* Although this pathway is usually called the Mill Valley – Sausalito Multi-Use Path, this is obviously an error, since we all can see that it should really be called the Sausalito – Mill Valley Multi-Use Path.
+* Although this pathway is usually called the Mill Valley – Sausalito Bike Path, this is obviously an error, since we all can see that it should really be called the Sausalito – Mill Valley Bikle Path.
 Although I suppose it could be considered a compliment since it implies that everyone wants to come to Sausalito!